Technology, Science, Research Europe January 2026

 How does Technology, Science, Research Europe compare?

-People in Technology, Science, Research Europe were much more positive than average regarding Inclusion and Growth.
+People in Technology, Science, Research Europe were much more positive than average regarding Voice and Growth.

 On the lower side, people in Technology, Science, Research Europe had much lower favorable scores than average in Equity, Action, and Feedback & Recognition.

-People working in Technology, Science, Research Europe are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Technology, Science, Research Europe are less engaged than Management Consulting Oceania, Hong Kong 1000+, APAC (500-1000), and Medical Devices North America.
+People working in Technology, Science, Research Europe are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Technology, Science, Research Europe are less engaged than Hong Kong (1000-5000), Canada (500-1000), Internet APAC, and Food & Beverage United Kingdom.

-People in Technology, Science, Research Europe were generally least favourable about Equity, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 20% of people disagreeing (+7% above average).
+People in Technology, Science, Research Europe were generally least favourable about Equity, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 21% of people disagreeing (+3% above average).

 How long do people stay?